Ellarh/Ellarh/README.md

-- 👋 Hi, I’m @Ellarh but my full name is Emmanuella Ndukwe-Obuikwu
+- 👋 Hi, I’m Emmanuella Ndukwe-Obuikwu
 - 👀 I’m interested in the world of Augmented reality and programming, and how these technology innovations will help people in their daily lives and actions.
 - 🌱 I’m currently learning Python and Augmented Reality Development
 - 💞️ I’m looking to collaborate on Augmented Reality Development and Python, in building and testing of applications and experiences.